 A District Attorney said Tuesday Quinton Tellis will be retried in Mississippi for the death of 19-year-old Jessica Chambers, who was set on fire, before going to Louisiana to face additional charges.

 Tellis is facing life in prison for Chambers’ death, but a hung jury in Batesville, Mississippi put his fate into the hands of a whole new trial and set of jurors on Monday.
-Not only will he face a new round of Mississippi jurors, but he could also be facing a trial in Louisiana.

 “It won’t be next week, I can tell you that,” Palmer said.
 “I would imagine it being the next court term.
 Our judge has been amenable to our schedules and the DA’s office as well, so I’m sure it will be according to our schedules.
 It will be announced far in advance.”